Reginald Dixon: The Tower Ballroom

 This broadcast was different from any previous organ broadcast, and with Dixon's unique style, nothing like it had been heard before.
 Dixon was also playing alongside bandleader Bertini in concerts, dance sessions, radio broadcasts and recordings.

 By 1931, Dixon's broadcasts were becoming highly popular, and the time slot was expanded from 30 minutes, to 45 minutes, and were made as often as 5 times a week to the UK alone.
 Regular broadcasts were also being made to the British Empire, and Dixon was often in the ballroom in the very early hours of the morning, broadcasting live to places such as Canada, India, Africa and Australia.

 During the winter months, Dixon toured the UK, visiting cinemas and concert halls all over the country.
 These venues soon filled to capacity, like the Tower Ballroom was daily filled to its capacity of 7,000 people.
 In 1933 the Daily Mail stated that Dixon was the "most popular of all cinema organists".

 In March 1935, the organ which Dixon had longed for was first broadcast.
 The new 3/13 Wurlitzer was broadcast to the British Empire, and after, the Tower Company was inundated with telephone calls from people giving praise to the new organ, and Dixon's handling of the new instrument.
 Later that year, he made a broadcast from Manchester Road Congregational Church, Nelson, with the music of Bach, Handel and Massenet.
 The new Wurlitzer was also heavily used in the Tower Company's annual production of Handel's "Messiah" with Dixon at the console.
+His first appearance (of many) at the console of the BBC Theatre Organ in St George's Hall, Langham Place was on 24 November 1936.

 After a spell away from radio in winter 1938, there was much speculation about Dixon leaving his Tower post to become the new BBC organist, after Reginald Foort had recently resigned from the post.
 Dixon said to this "I am under contract with the Tower company for another three years and I have also fixed up for a long winter with the Bernstein's Theatres Limited – the Granada theatres.
 If I had the offer of the job, I do not think I would accept it.
 I certainly would not take it if the finances were the same as applies to Mr Foort" Later that year, the "Daily Express" voted Dixon as Britain's number-one organist.
 He came top of a nationwide poll, and had double, or more than double the votes of any other organist.

 On 14 July 1939 Dixon, and Horace Finch, gave the first public performance of the new Opera House Wurlitzer, the last new Wurlitzer Organ to come to the UK.